perawallet/pera-wallet/BUILDING.md

 After these steps are complete, you are ready to move on to specific steps for iOS or Android.

-## iOS Steps ##
+## iOS Steps

 > Note: these steps must be ran from a macOS machine.

-1. **Install Cocoapods:** Install Cocoapods if you do not already have it.
-See https://guides.cocoapods.org/using/getting-started.html for more information.

-2. **Install dependencies:** First, install Cocoapods if you do not already have it.
+1. **Install dependencies:** First, install Cocoapods if you do not already have it.
 See https://guides.cocoapods.org/using/getting-started.html for more information.
 Once you have Cocoapods installed, navigate to the `ios` folder and run the following command to install build dependencies: